 Goals and Objectives

-Next-generation health and safety management will monitor and track physical threats (such as weapons) as well as cleaning protocols, proactively alerting when areas require maintenance and logging and when cleaning tasks are completed.
+Next-generation health management will monitor and track health symptoms and status of guests and employees as well as cleaning protocols, proactively alerting when areas require maintenance and logging and when cleaning tasks are completed.
 Temperature scanning of guests will be able to pinpoint elevated temperatures of guests/travelers in a crowd, and systems can be utilized to ensure social distancing and mask mandates are being adhered to by guests/travelers and employees.

 Blockchain, thermal scanners, biometric scanners, video cameras, AI, IoT, RFID, QR codes, robotics, decentralized identification, SSI, and network technology